vippsas/vipps-developers/test-environment.md

 |-------------------|------------------|
 | api.vipps.no      | apitest.vipps.no |

 The servers are accessible around the world.
-Vipps only relies on the API keys, and no requests to our servers are blocked on our side by IP addresses or similar.
+Vipps MobilePay only relies on the API keys, and no requests to our servers are blocked on our side by IP addresses or similar.

-See [Vipps servers](./developer-resources/servers.md) for more information.
+See [Servers](./developer-resources/servers.md) for more information.

 ## Test merchants